tonanth/programming_projects/roblox-game-tracker/python-engine/README.md

 `sudo -u postgres createuser $user` where $user will run the program

 ## Python
 This program uses Python 3.9.7 in a virtualenv created by Pycharm.
+Interaction between Python and Postgres will be done using psycopg package.